-Refer to Publication 590, Individual Retirement Arrangements (IRAs), for more information on these exceptions.
+Refer to Publication 590-B (PDF), Distributions from Individual Retirement Arrangements (IRAs), for more information on these exceptions.

 Other exceptions apply to distributions from other qualified employee retirement plans.
-For information on these exceptions, refer to Topic 558, or to Publication 575, Pension and Annuity Income.
-For more information on IRA distributions, refer to Publication 590.
+For information on these exceptions, refer to Topic 558 or Publication 575, Pension and Annuity Income.
+For more information on IRA distributions, refer to Publication 590-B (PDF).

 Federal income tax withholding is required for distributions from IRAs unless you elect out of withholding on the distribution.
-However, if you elect out of withholding, you may have to make estimated tax payments.
-For more information on estimated tax payments, refer to Publication 505, Tax Withholding and Estimated Tax.
+If you elect out of withholding, you may have to make estimated tax payments.
+For more information on withholding and estimated tax payments, refer to Publication 505, Tax Withholding and Estimated Tax.

 Page Last Reviewed or Updated: October 10, 2016